MicrosoftDocs/win32/desktop-src/Msi/directorylistopen-controlevent.md

 ---
-Description: 'This event selects and highlights a directory in the DirectoryList control that the user has chosen to open.
-For related information, see Browse Dialog.' ms.assetid: '95cdf345-e1bb-41d8-b1e0-2acf97e33110'
+Description: This event selects and highlights a directory in the DirectoryList control that the user has chosen to open.
+For related information, see Browse Dialog. ms.assetid: 95cdf345-e1bb-41d8-b1e0-2acf97e33110
 title: DirectoryListOpen ControlEvent
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DirectoryListOpen ControlEvent